grnet/okeanos-LoD/webapp/api-doc/LambdaInstanceStart.md

 # API - lambda instance start - Description

 Lambda instance start call, given an authentication token through the header x-api-key, will firstly check the validity of the token.
 If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will search for the specified lambda instance.
 If the specified lambda instance does not exist, the API will reply with a "404 Not Found" code.
-If the specified lambda instance exists, the API will reply with a "200 OK" code and will also start the VMs on ~okeanos and the lambda services for the specified lambda instance.
+If the specified lambda instance exists, the API will reply with a "202 ACCEPTED" code and will also start the VMs on ~okeanos and the lambda services for the specified lambda instance.

 ## Basic Parameters
 Type | Description |